cloud-custodian/cel-python/docs/source/integration.rst

     >>> actionable
     [{'name': 'bad1', 'tags': {'not-owner': 'oops'}}, {'name': 'bad2', 'tags': {'owner': None}}]

+For each resource, the ``tag_policy_filter`` object applied an internal ``self.prgm`` to the resource.
+The internal ``self.prgm`` was built from the policy expression, stated in CEL.

 C7N Filter and Resource Types
 -------------------------------

+The :py:mod:`celpy.c7nlib` module provides filter subclasses that include CEL processing.
-There are several parts to handling the various kinds of C7N filters in use.
+There are two kinds of C7N filters in use.

-1. The :py:mod:`c7n.filters` package defines about 23 generic filter classes, all of which need to provide the ``resource`` object in the activation, and possibly provide a library of generic CEL functions used for evaluation.
+1. The :py:mod:`c7n.filters` package defines about 23 generic filter classes.
+    These apply to a ``resource`` object.
+    Additionally, there's a library of generic functions used for evaluation.
-    The general cases are of this is handled by the resource definition classes creating  values in a JSON document.
+    Generally, the resource definition classes create values in a JSON document.
     These values reflect the state of the resource and any closely-related resources.

 2. The :py:mod:`c7n.resources` package defines a number of additional resource-specific filters.
-    All of these, similarly, need to provide CEL values as part of the resource object.
-    These classes can also provide additional resource-specific CEL functions used for evaluation.
+    These classes can also provide additional resource-specific processing.

-The atomic filter clauses have two general forms:
+The atomic filter clauses within a policy document have two general forms:

 -   Those with "op".
 These expose a resource attribute value, a filter comparison value, and an operator.